-Moon hopes North Korea responds positively to U.S.-South Korea efforts
+Moon hopes North Korea responds positively to U.S.-S.Korea efforts

 “If we work hard, we can pull it off,” he said.
 “Such positive thinking will lead us to a positive result.”

-Reporting by Josh Smith; Editing by Nick Macfie
+Reporting by Josh Smith.
+Additional reporting by Hyonhee Shin in Seoul and Matt Spetalnick in Washington; Editing by Nick Macfie and Marguerita Choy